philipanker/Exam/README.md

 1. **README.md contains:**
     * The Online Barter (extended)
-    * Philip Anker Gade Mikkelsen
+    * Philip Anker Gade Mikkelsen (single project)
-    * purpose of the project (3-4 sentences what problem you are trying to solve);
+    * Creating an extended Online Barter in which people can exchange goods.
+The primary problem that is going to be solved has to do with how to search other members goods in terms of an exchange;
-    * description of the project (target group – your customers/clients, how you differ from other apps – describe 2-3 similar applications/web services);
+    * The project is targeted towards people looking for a solution for saving money, when shopping on the internet.
+The Online Boutique has a simple set-up and is just like a membership webpage such as Facebook, Twitter etc. The core of the application is simply to describe what you have, looking for others to exchange;
-    * functionalities of the app
+    * Functionalities of the app
-        * v0.1 It is possible to create user
+        * v0.1 It is possible creating a user in the login/register homepage.
-        * v0.2 User can add his/her interests
+        * v0.2 The user can add his/her belongins and search for others.
         * ...
     * **summary:** what did you learn? what did fail? what whould you do different next time?